hifiberry/hifiberry-os/doc/services.md

 * Snapcast (not on the Raspberry Pi Zero)

-## Airplay 1
+## Airplay 2

-Shairport-sync implements support for the older Airplay 1 protocol.
-This is still supported til today.
-Airplay 2 offers some additional features is not supported.
+Shairport-sync implements support for the newer Airplay 2 protocol.

 ## Analog input